rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 5.32.3 General rule

-<a name="5.32.3.1">5.32.3.1</a> Transcribe the names of printers and other manufacturers in the form and order in which it is presented in the source, unless instructed otherwise by specific instructions.
+<a name="5.32.3.1">5.32.3.1</a> Transcribe the names of printers and other manufacturers, together with any associated words or phrases, including addresses (see [Place of manufacture, 5.31.3.3](/DCRMR/ppdm/Place-of-manufacture/#5.31.3.3)) in the form and order in which they are presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).

 >Example:
 ><CITE>Printed by Ballantyne, Hanson & Co.</CITE>

 >Example:
 ><CITE>Printed by S. Gosnell, Little Queen Street, Holborn</CITE>

-<a name="5.32.3.2">5.32.3.2</a> Transcribe the name of the manufacturer, together with any associated words or phrases, as it appears on the manifestation.
-In general, transcribe the full address.
-Consider the sequence, layout, and typography of words in the manufacture statement when determining the most appropriate element in which to transcribe the address.
-If address information is grammatically inseparable from the manufacturer’s name, transcribe that information as part of name of manufacturer.

 >Example:
 ><CITE>W.J.
 Johnson, printer, 121, Fleet Street, E.C.</CITE>